RichardDooling/Entertainment_Law/Representation/Representation.md

 Act in 1986.

 We are not persuaded.
-The passage acknowledges what all parties recognize— that the Labor Commissioner has the "power" to void contracts, that she is "empowered" to deny all recovery for services where the Act has been violated, and that these remedies are "available."
+The passage acknowledges what all parties recognize that the Labor Commissioner has the "power" to void contracts, that she is "empowered" to deny all recovery for services where the Act has been violated, and that these remedies are "available."
 But the *power* to so rule does not suggest a *duty* to do